DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/wifi-setup.rst

 |conductor|

-*The instructions on this page are NOT for connecting your |EX-CS| to JMRI.
+*The instructions on this page are NOT for connecting your* |EX-CS| *to JMRI.
 Use a USB cable instead (or wireless USB Bridge like the HC-12).*

-The purpose of add WiFi to your |EX-CS| is allow connection up to 5 WiFi throttles DIRECTLY to the it, eliminating the need for a computer and another software controller.
+The purpose of adding WiFi to your |EX-CS| is allow connection up to 5 WiFi throttles DIRECTLY to the it, eliminating the need for a computer and another software controller.

 However, WiFi is optional.
 If you wish to simply use your computer connected via a USB cable to to the Command Station using something like JMRI, you can :doc:`skip ahead to the next page <installer>`.